TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/2-create-folder-structure-and-configuration-files.rst

 In previous versions of TYPO3 the extension icon was named :file:`ext_icon.gif`.
-Starting with TYPO3 8 you can choose between PNG or SVG format ((with a width and height of 256 pixels)).
+Starting with TYPO3 8 you can choose between PNG or SVG format.
 The file must have the name :file:`Extension.png` or :file:`Extension.svg` and must be stored in the directory :file:`Resources/Public/Icons/`.
 The icon will be displayed in the extension manager and in the TYPO3 extension